The Wine Merchant

 The Wine Merchant in the United States of America

-The Wine Merchant in the United States of America.
+Merchant in the United States of America.
 (1)

-st of October.
+Tuesday 21st of October.

 The sunshine is reflecting on the 13.3 inches screen of my brand new MacBook.
 I am flying to New York, using Dublin as a hub.
 My goodness !, Aerlingus is still my favourite flight company and My Guinness !, will be waiting for me at the entrance hall.